8000ffff/renamer/README.md

 ps:

-type 0 for exit or go back to the main menu
+type 0 to exit or go back to the main menu

 pps: